leobudima/elogii-blog/content/what-customers-value-in-last-mile-delivery.md

 And we can help you get there.

+**Here are the nine free guides that will show you exactly what we do to optimize the last mile and dominate delivery logistics.**

 1\. [**The Definitive Guide to Last-Mile Delivery**](https://elogii.com/blog/last-mile-delivery-guide/)

 2\. [**How to win over customers using delivery management software**](https://elogii.com/blog/how-to-win-over-customers-with-delivery-management-software/)